 Temporary and Permanent Monitoring Wells

-Permanent monitoring wells are also installed with the 2.125 or 2.25-inch steel casing fitted with an expendable drive point in a similar fashion to the temporary monitoring well installation; however, the well screen is wrapped in stainless steel mesh filled with sand (pre-pack well screen).
+Permanent monitoring wells are also installed using Geoprobe® 2.25-inch rods that are fitted with an expendable drive point in a similar fashion to the temporary monitoring well installation; however, the well screen is wrapped in stainless steel mesh filled with sand (pre-pack well screen).
 This aids in well development and sampling by ensuring that a sand filter media is uniformly placed around the well screen.
 Once the well is in place at the bottom of the rods, additional sand is added to the rods to raise the sand level by two feet on the top of the pre-pack well screen.
 A two foot thick bentonite seal is then placed on top of the sand and the rods are extracted from the subsurface.
 The annulus is then filled to the surface with a grout slurry.
 Permanent wells are typically completed with either a flush-mounted vault or a stand-up well cover.

 Soil gas sampling is increasing in frequency across the country as vapor intrusion continues to gain regulatory attention.
 When evaluating the potential for vapor intrusion at a particular site, it is useful to collect soil gas samples to find out how vapors and contaminants of concern are migrating in the subsurface, and whether or not those vapors are migrating indoors.
 Soil gas sampling, used in conjunction with screening criteria and/or modeling, is often an intermediate step between screening based on groundwater concentration and collecting indoor air samples.

 The goal of soil gas sampling is to collect a sample of the vapor that resides in the interstitial soil pores near a source of contamination and/or near a receptor.
 To sample soil gas, a temporary or permanent soil vapor probe is installed to facilitate the collection of a sample of the soil gas.
 Soil gas sampling can be completed with hand tools or with a Geoprobe® rig.